Brewmaster Monk Torghast Guide and Best Anima Powers — Shadowlands 9.0.5

 For the most part, you will still be making use of the familiar Brewmaster rotations while progressing through a run of Torghast.
 In addition to this rotational guidance, the following are some helpful reminders for any would-be Spirestalker Monks in training:

 - Note that while The Jailer's Chains will prevent you from adjusting your character throughout most of a run of Torghast, you will be allowed to swap Gear, Talents, and even your Specialization any time you are near a Broker NPC.
-They will show up every third floor of a run, and occasionally more often yet!
+They will show up every third floor of a run.